Part 1- IHC Humanitarian Organizations and Commercial Companies (FZLLC) Common Regulations

 b.
 Goods must be exported within thirty (30) days from the date of processing their customs declarations.
 In case of failure to export the goods within the prescribed timeframe, customs measures shall be taken in accordance with the GCC Common Customs Law and instructions issued pursuant thereto.

 c.
 For the purpose of proving such exportation, a request for settlement of declarations must be registered electronically followed by the submittal of the following supporting documents to Customs Refund and Maqasa Department within sixty (60) days from the date of processing the customs declaration:

 - A copy of FZ Transit out declaration and a Customs Exit/Entry Certificate, signed and stamped by the competent officer, proving that the goods were exported from the Free Zone to the rest of the world.

 - In the event of failure to clear and settle the customs declaration, applicable customs duties shall be levied when payable in accordance with the effective unified GCC customs tariff schedules and penalties shall be imposed in accordance with common customs law and regulations in force.

 - In case of delay to export and/or delay to clear and settle the customs declarations after the timeframe prescribed by customs, penalties shall be imposed, and respective fines shall be charged in accordance with the Common Customs Law.

 Article 54.
 Ability to Fundraise

-Humanitarian Organizations may conduct fundraising events and campaigns by adhering to the Fundraising Procedures and Regulations that are issued by the Authority in line with the laws and regulations regulating the raising of donations in the Emirate of Dubai.
+Humanitarian Organizations may conduct fundraising events and campaigns by adhering to the Fundraising Regulations that are issued by the Authority in line with the laws and regulations regulating the raising of donations in the Emirate of Dubai.
 Commercial Entities are not allowed to conduct fundraising activities.

 Article 55.
 Prohibition of Publicity